A social work license is required in all U.S. states to practice social work, although jurisdictions vary in the categories of practice they license.

-This informative session in the recording below provides the what's and how's of social work professional licensing.
+This informative session focused on what's and how's of social work professional licensing.
 The focus will mainly be for the three local jurisdictions but there will be general information for obtaining your license in other states/jurisdictions.

-A Board representative from DC, MD, and VA answers questions about general licenses, clinical licenses, as well as macro options.
+A Board representative from DC, MD, and VA answered your questions about general licenses, clinical licenses, as well as macro options.